2023 Chicago White Sox season

-The 2023 Chicago White Sox season will be the club's 124th season in Chicago, their 123rd in the American League and their 33rd at Guaranteed Rate Field.
-It will be their first season with new manager Pedro Grifol.
+The 2023 Chicago White Sox season was the club's 124th season in Chicago, their 123rd in the American League and their 33rd at Guaranteed Rate Field.
+It is also the team's first season under the management of Pedro Grifol.

+On August 22 after starting the season 49–76, owner Jerry Reinsdorf fired general manager Rick Hahn and executive vice president Kenny Williams.
+After a loss to the Orioles on August 29, the White Sox failed to improve on their 81–81 record from the 2022 season.
+They were eliminated from playoff contention on September 10, following their loss to the Detroit Tigers.

+The Chicago White Sox drew an average home attendance of 21,405 in 78 home games in the 2023 MLB season.

 Offseason

 Rule changes

 Pursuant to the CBA, new rule changes will be in place for the 2023 season: